What are the objectives of Regulation (EU) 2016/426?

 How does Regulation (EU) 2016/426 differ from its predecessor Directive 2009/142/EC?

-• The maximum operating temperature of 105°C0 was deleted in the GAR regulation.
+- The maximum operating temperature of 105°C was removed in the GAR regulation.

 Validity periods: